jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 ### Try It: Create a Share Project Using the Archetype

 Let's create a new project for Share customizations.
-You could go into the command line and run the exact same archetype command you ran earlier, selecting the "share-amp-archetype" and specifying a new artifactId.
+You could go into the command line and run the exact same archetype command you ran earlier, selecting the "alfresco-share-jar-archetype" and specifying a new artifactId.
 If you are not using Eclipse, go ahead and do that now, then skip the next section.

 Another option is to configure Eclipse so you can create new Alfresco projects using the Alfresco Maven SDK without leaving the IDE.
 Let's do that.